Also known as the “Indian antelopes,” or “ black buck,” blackbucks are large mammals that live in several areas of Asia.

 Blackbucks are very active during the day, meaning they are diurnal.
 Feeding during the day is safer for them since predators mostly hunt at night.
 These social animals live in groups, commonly referred to as herds.

-Fighting isn’t uncommon for male blackbucks, and they would fight to establish dominance, food, and to attract females.
+Fighting isn’t uncommon for male blackbucks, who would fight to establish dominance in food and attract females.

 Reproduction

 Mating happens when females consider a male suitable after witnessing the male’s ability to fight.
-Male blackbucks can mate with several females, and they reach sexual maturity when they are two years old.
+Male blackbucks can mate with several females, reaching sexual maturity when they are two years old.

 Blackbucks promote several types of cultural and religious beliefs.
 The animal’s hide is sacred to those practicing Hinduism.
-It is also known that high profiled religious official is allowed to sit on it.
+It is also known that high-profile religious officials are allowed to sit in it.

 Throughout Nepal and India, blackbucks are not hunted, but the local tribes revere them.
 They are also the subjects of several artistic and painting depictions.

 Blackbucks are amazing creatures with colorful coats that would leave anyone mesmerized.
-These are some interesting facts about blackbucks that make them stand out among other antelope species.
+These interesting facts about blackbucks make them stand out among other antelope species.

 Protection for Blackbucks